nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 ###Powering on the iBeacon

-There is no power switch for the iBeacon Development Kit.
+There is no power switch for the Beacon Development Kit.
 As soon as the 5V micro USB adapter is connected to a wall socket and the computer board, the iBeacon will start up automatically.
 It takes about 60 seconds for it to begin transmitting.